rafaelmaeuer/Asus-UX32VD-Hackintosh/readme.md

 ##### a) Preparation

-- Format USB-Drive with GUID and HFS+
+- Format USB-Drive with GUID and APFS ([Link](https://www.howtogeek.com/272741/how-to-format-a-drive-with-the-apfs-file-system-on-macos-sierra/))

   - Find the correct disk number of USB-Drive: